Democracy

 2. Each person has roughly the same opportunity to influence policy makers’ views and actions via organization, lobbying, protest, and other activities.

-3. Individuals have access to adequate information in order to develop informed preferences.
+3. People have access to adequate information in order to develop informed preferences.

 4. Decisions are made according to majority rule (though the majority can’t abridge conditions 1-3).

 Democracy is relatively new.
 As figure 1 shows, two centuries ago hardly anyone lived in a country with a democratic political system.
-But since then democracy has been on the rise.
+But since then democracy has been on the rise, albeit with hiccups.2

 Figure 1.
 Democracy

 The United States has the world’s longest-running political democracy.
 One of its most remarkable features, highlighted in figure 2, is that for more than two centuries the losing candidates in elections to the presidency, the House of Representatives, and the Senate have peacefully allowed the winning candidates to take office.
 The government and political system have survived potentially mortal threats, most notably the southern states’ attempted secession and subsequent civil war in the 1860s.
-Voting rights have been steadily expanded over time — to non-property-owners by the 1830s, to African Americans formally in 1870 and substantively a century later, to women in 1920, to 18-to-20-year-olds in 1971.
+Voting rights have been steadily expanded over time — to non-property-owners by the 1830s, to Blacks in 1870,3 to women in 1920, to 18-to-20-year-olds in 1971.
 The system’s stability and popular legitimacy have enabled reasonably wise policy making and helped to facilitate a massive rise in living standards for America’s citizens.

 Figure 2.
 Elections with peaceful transfer of power